ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Introduction

 Robotic manipulation~\cite{jia2024towards,li2023manipllm} is defined as a robot's capacity to perceive its environment and discern the potential actions applicable to various objects.
-The direct application of existing MLLMs, pretrained on common scene reasoning, to robotic manipulation, does not yield satisfactory performance due to the absence of low-level action samples in their pretraining data.
-Previous research has addressed robotic affordance by prompting MLLMs to process scene images and subsequently generate a sequence of robotic actions, thus not achieving promising performance.
+The direct application of existing MLLMs, pre-trained on common scene reasoning, to robotic manipulation, does not yield satisfactory performance due to the absence of low-level action samples in their pretraining data.
+Previous research has addressed robotic affordance by prompting MLLMs to process scene images and then generate a sequence of robotic actions, but the performance has been suboptimal.
 Affordance grounding~\cite{qian2024affordancellm} aims to localize the regions in objects where actions are possible.
 This task also faces the challenge of establishing an explicit link with object parts due to the diversity of interactive affordances.
-Prior research~\cite{xia2023kinematic} employs Large Language Models (LLMs) to get the answer on affordance with prompt engineering.
-Despite the potential utility of MLLMs in robotic applications, their effectiveness is curtailed by several challenges.
-Classic MLLMs~\cite{gao2024sphinx} are generally trained on generic image-text pairs, thereby lacking critical robotic knowledge such as affordances and physical principles.
-This deficiency in specialized knowledge impedes their performance in manipulation tasks, consequently restricting the variety of tasks that robots can execute and the precision of their execution.
-The discrepancy between the capabilities of MLLMs and the demands of robotic systems constitutes a significant challenge that needs to be addressed.
+Prior research~\cite{xia2023kinematic} employed LLMs to get the answer on affordance with prompt engineering.
+Despite the potential utility of MLLMs in robotic applications, their effectiveness is limited by several challenges.
+Classic MLLMs~\cite{gao2024sphinx} are generally trained on generic image-text pairs, thereby lacking critical robotic knowledge for understanding object affordances and their physical properties.
+This deficiency in specialized knowledge impedes their performance in manipulation tasks, consequently restricting the types of tasks that robots can execute and the precision of their execution.
+The gap between the capabilities of MLLMs and the demands of robotic systems constitutes a significant challenge that needs to be addressed.

 To address this gap, we present \texttt{ManipVQA}, an innovative framework devised to equip MLLMs with manipulation-centric knowledge via a Visual Question-Answering paradigm.
-This integration is achieved through a unified VQA approach and a fine-tuning strategy that preserves the original vision-reasoning strengths of MLLMs while infusing them with critical insights aimed at robotic tasks, enhancing tool detection, affordance recognition, and physical concepts understanding.
+This integration is achieved through a unified VQA approach and a fine-tuning strategy that preserves the original vision-reasoning capabilities of MLLMs while infusing them with critical insights aimed at robotic tasks, enhancing tool detection, affordance recognition, and physical concepts understanding.
 To achieve this, we collect a diverse set of images featuring interactive objects, thus encompassing a broad range of challenges related to object detection, affordance, and physical concept prediction.